 Like everything in Lecce, the pasticciotto (derived from pasticcio, a mess) comes with a story.

 This one is about a chef for a noble family who wanted to impress their rivals.
-Having laboured for hours, he ran out of time and created little mini-cakes from the leftovers of other trial.
+Having laboured for hours, he ran out of time and created little mini-cakes from the leftovers of other trials.

 The resulting pastry was so good that when he was asked about its name, he panicked and said, “But it’s just a big mess!”